Kult (role-playing game): Mental Balance

 Early editions of the game use "Mental Balance" as a gauge of player characters' sanity.
 Both a high or low (+25/-25) Mental Balance affects how normal people and animals react to the character.
 Characters with an extremely high or low Mental Balance can transcend the Illusion and regain their lost divine status through Awakening.
 This occurs if Mental Balance reaches +500 or -500.

 A character's mental balance can move in a positive or negative direction due to trauma, influence from creatures or places, or by advantages and disadvantages from talents or traits, such as (on the positive side) animal friendship, artistic talent, body awareness, a code of honor, or (on the negative side) social ineptitude, addiction, paranoia, or a mystic curse.
 The further the character strays away from the zero point, the more sociopathic, strange or eccentric they become.
 Characters with a very high or very low mental balance start to involuntarily manifest outward physical signs.

 In the fourth edition of Kult, the mental balance system was removed, as the developers found it impractical during gameplay.
 Instead, characters take on different archetypes in the path toward Awakening: The Sleeper, The Aware, and The Enlightened.

 Publication history

-Kult was originally published in Swedish by Target Games in 1991, and was later translated into German, English, Italian, Spanish, Polish and French.
+Kult was originally published in Swedish by Target Games in 1991, and was later translated into German, English, Italian, Spanish and French.
 American game company Metropolis Ltd. published the English-language game through its first three editions, creating new supplements with a new US background, and with revised page design and editing.
 Terry K. Amthor left Iron Crown Enterprises in 1992 to co-found Metropolis Ltd., specifically to produce the English-language version of the game.
 Between 1992 and 1994, Amthor edited, co-authored and art-directed several books for the line.